grpayne-cisco/SANS-Workshop-2024/README.md

 #### Evaluating our terraform plan output
 We use conftest to evaluate our terraform output against our policies.

-From the folder where the terraform output was created, run: ```conftest test --all-namespaces -p /workspace/policies tfplan.json --output json```
+From the folder where the terraform output was created, run:
+* For JSON output: ```conftest test --all-namespaces -p /workspace/policies tfplan.json --output json```

 It will output if the policies that are written are successful or fail.